As a college preparatory school, the curriculum

 College Counselors meet with students and host periodic parent information sessions throughout the ninth and tenth grade years.

-Formal college counseling begins in the junior year when students and their parents attend the annual College Night program where families are introduced to the process and the year ahead.
+Formal college counseling continues into the junior year when students and their parents attend the annual College Night program where families are introduced to the process and the year ahead.
 Each junior and his or her parents have an individual meeting with a college counselor early in the spring semester to create an initial list of colleges.

 Over the next year and a half, students and parents continue to work closely with the college counseling staff from the first meeting through graduation.